rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/00-intro.md

 decorators.
 However, creating a Collection decorator by hand is a tedious process.

+## Features

+* Easily create your decorator classes by extending one of the abstract classes.
+* Several ready-made decorators for common use cases.

 ## Installation

 Make sure Composer is installed globally, as explained in the